ben-razor/crypto-funk-app-doc/README.md

 DApps on the web communicate with Ethereum using a library called web3.js.

-Nervos DApps are no different but as Nervos has a different system design to Ethereum, it must provide it's own interface.
+Nervos DApps are no different but as Nervos has a different system design to Ethereum, it must provide its own interface.
 In web3.js, this means supplying a custom *provider*.

 ```bash
 yarn add @polyjuice-provider/web3@0.0.1-rc7 nervos-godwoken-integration@0.0.6